 Today’s word is gear.
 In regard to clothing it means ‘a set of clothes worn for a certain purpose’.
 For example, sports gear (clothes you’re wearing when you’re doing sport).
 Or wet gear (equipment we use when it’s wet or raining).
 Here are two example sentences: Put on your sports gear.
 We’re going for a run.
 Or Did you bring your wet gear?
 It’s pouring with rain.

-I’ve decided to start a weekly post series called „a phrase a week” to put up on the blog as a way of helping learners of English enrich their vocabulary.
+I’ve decided to start a monthly post series and put it up on the blog as a way of helping learners of English enrich their vocabulary.
 Today’s phrase is a wooly jumper.
 The adjective wooly means ‘made of wool’, while jumper is another word for ‘sweater’ used especially by British people.
 Thus ‘a wooly jumper’ = ‘a sweater made of wool’.
 And now for a joke: What do you get if you cross a sheep with a kangaroo?
 The answer is: a wooly jumper.
 It’s word play, of course.
 We know about kangaroos that they’re great jumpers.
 We also know that sheep give us wool.

-Hope you enjoyed the joke and found the information helpful.
-Bye for now.
+Hope you liked the joke and found the information helpful.